Debit card fraud

 What CIBC is doing to combat debit card fraud

 While Interac shared services are among the most secure in the world, debit card fraud can still occur.
 As a member of the Interac Association, CIBC is committed to helping protect our clients from debit card fraud.

 As well, we continue to make a significant investment in security networks and training experts who are constantly monitoring and investigating suspicious incidents as they relate to debit card usage.
 In fact, in many cases, CIBC is able to deactivate debit cards before they can be used fraudulently.
 We have also streamlined our fraud claim process, as well as simplifying and expediting the reimbursement process for confirmed victims of fraud.

 Your liability if your debit card is used fraudulently

-If you are a confirmed victim of fraud and you have met your obligations under CIBC's Convenience Banking Service Agreement, you will not be held liable for the associated losses.
+If you’re a confirmed victim of fraud and you’ve met your obligations under CIBC's Convenience Banking Service Agreement, you won’t be held liable for the associated losses.
 Review your Convenience Banking Service Agreement for additional details.